pavan017/learnig/LLD/ATM/ReadMe.md

 we have to follow some pattern for lld code

 Requirement and goals of the system
-1=> user able to withdrow money
+1=> User able to withdraw money
-2=> user able to check the balance
+2=> User able to check the balance
-3=> user able to update personal details like password/ address etc 4=> provide proper error message for any user which is not possible 5=> able to print the account statement
+3=> User able to update personal details like password/ address etc 4=> Provide proper error message for any user which is not possible 5=> Able to print the account statement
-6=> able to deposit the cash
+6=> Able to deposit the cash
-7=> able to transfer the funds
+7=> Able to transfer the funds

 Component